Bleecker Street Cinema: History

 Sid Geffen purchased the theater in 1973 or 1974, and ran it with his wife, then named Jackie Raynal.
 That same year, Geffen bought the Carnegie Hall Cinema, housed underground beneath the famed music hall.
 Future October Films co-founder and United Artists studio executive Bingham Ray began his film career in 1981 as a manager and programmer at the theater, and longtime Film Forum programmer and film historian Bruce Goldstein had his first New York theater job at Geffen's two venues.
 Geffen died in 1986.

 In 1990, his widow, by then remarried and named Jackie Raynal-Sarré, said that because Geffen left no will, she partnered with developer John Souto to buy out Geffen's children from a previous marriage.
 She further said that Souto, after renting to her for four years for $160,000 annually, raised the rent to $275,000, more than the theater could sustain.
 Following a lawsuit and court proceedings, a judge ordered the two co-owners to bid on the building.
 "We came in with [a] $3.3 million [bid] and he came in with $3.4 million," Raynal-Sarré said.
 In its final configuration, it had a main auditorium of 171 seats, and the 78-seat James Agee Room.

 The theater closed on September 6, 1990.
 The last film to start was Aki Kaurismäki's 74-minute Ariel, and the last film to end was the nearly two-hour Jesus of Montreal.
 The last film in the James Agee Room was Roger Stigliano's Fun Down There.

-By November of that year, it had reopened as a gay adult-film theater.
-Sometime afterward it returned to its art-house roots and then closed a final time on Monday night, September 2, 1991.
+By November of that year, Bleecker Street Cinema had reopened as a gay adult-film theater.
+Some time afterward it returned to its art-house roots, but then closed for good on Monday night, September 2, 1991.
 Its final features were Alex van Warmerdam's Dutch comedy Voyeur; the documentary Jimi Hendrix at the Isle of Wight; Ari Roussimof's war-veteran drama Shadows in the City; and Francis Teri's horror movie Suckling.
 The theater's final operator was Nick Russo Nicolaou.